Catenscia/MxOps/docs/source/user_documentation/steps.md

   - type: Success
 ```

 `SuccessCheck` tells `MxOps` to verify that the transaction went without errors.
 If an error is found, the execution will be stopped.
-In some use-cases, for example if you want to launch 100s of txs, you can deactivate this parameter for faster execution.
+In some use cases, for example if you want to launch 100s of txs, you can deactivate this parameter for faster execution.

 ## Contract Query Step